-If you're participating in a collaborative session:
+If you're participating in a collaborative session, be sure to:

-- participate in collaboration in a browser
+- open the board in a desktop browser

 - close all redundant browser tabs and windows

-- hide collaborators’ cursors
+- hide collaborators’ cursors and close all sidebars

-- minimize navigation over the board
+- minimize navigation across the board

 To speed up a large board, keep it tidy: